-our planet's resources.

-WWF is one of the world's largest independent

-conservation organisations, active in nearly 100

-countries.
-Our supporters - more than five million of

-system and climate change.
-We're fighting to ensure a

-world with thriving habitats and species, and to change
+WWF is one of the world's largest independent conservation organisations, active in nearly 100 countries.
+Our supporters - more than five million of them - are helping us to restore nature and to tackle the main causes of nature's decline, particularly the food system and climate change.
+We're fighting to ensure a world with thriving habitats and species, and to change hearts and minds so it becomes unacceptable to overuse our planet's resources.

 WWF.
 For your world.
-For wildlife, for people, for
+For wildlife, for people, for nature.

-Find out more about our work, past and present at wwf.
+Find out more about our work, past and present at wwf. org.uk $\,$